The parish includes the hamlets of Middleton, Pitton, Pitton Cross, Pilton Moor and Pilton Green as well as the village of Rhossili itself.

 WTB 4* Traditional Gower Farm House with sea view.
 Sleeps 8: 2 double & 2 twin bedrooms (1 en-suite).
 Bathroom , shower room & WC.
 Lounge & large dining room.
 Well equipped kitchen.
 Wi-Fi.
 Enclosed garden.
 Near beaches/countryside and Wales Coastal path.
 Short breaks.

 Set on a working farm, this lovely barn conversion sleeps up to 8 people (2 doubles, 1 twin, 1 room with bunk beds).
 No smoking, pets by arrangement.
 Log burning stove.
 Close to Mewslade and Fall Bay.

 Spectacular sea views from this recently renovated 4 bedroom house.
 Sleeps 10 + a cot.
 Short walk to Rhossili’s award winning beach.
 Large garden.
 Internet access.
 No smoking.
 Pets by arrangement

-A stylish, contemporary 5 bedroom home, tastefully decorated and furnished to a very high standard.
+A 5 bedroom home.
 Walks to Fall Bay, Mewslade, Rhossili Bay and Worms Head from your gate.
 A perfect home for any family gathering for all seasons.

 This wonderful, 5-bedroom, former rectory is in a stunning location in the village, with breathtaking views over the three-mile expanse of Rhossili beach.
 The detached property, has a spacious, beach atmosphere, with extensive lawns and excellent facilities.